-In El Salvador, the repression and human rights violations were exacerbated by the state of emergency, which has had a detrimental effect on our collaboration with partner organisations and the people we are supporting.
+In El Salvador, the existing violence and repression was exacerbated by the state of emergency, which has had a detrimental effect on our collaboration with partner organisations and the people we are supporting.

 Whether violence arises from warfare, armed groups, criminal gangs or state repression, it is invariably the weakest in society who suffer the most, leading to a rise in social inequality and feelings of desperation.